 The Textile Museum at GWU

 "Cinema Arts Bethesda" is a monthly Sunday morning film discussion series.
-On February 12 at 10:00am is A Man Called Ove (Hannes Holm, 2015) from Sweden.
-Breakfast is at 9:30pm, the film is at 10:00am and discussion follows, moderated by Adam Spector, host of the DC Film Society's Cinema Lounge and author of the column "Adam's Rib."
+On March 19 at 10:00am is A War (Tobias Lindholm, 2015) from Denmark.
+Breakfast is at 9:30am, the film is at 10:00am and discussion follows, moderated by Adam Spector, host of the DC Film Society's Cinema Lounge and author of the column "Adam's Rib."

 Italian Cultural Institute

 On March 1 at 6:30pm is The Penguin's Move (Claudio Amendola, 2014).

 The Mary Pickford Theater at the Library of Congress starts a new series of films showcasing the Library's collection and including newly preserved films.
 The theme for March is "The Great War."
 On March 9 at 7:00pm is Zeppelin (Etienne Perier, 1971) starring Michael York and Elke Sommer and on March 23 at 7:00pm is The Fighting 69th (William Keighley, 1940) starring James Cagney and Pat O'Brien.